Centers, Institutes and Special Offices

 Center for Securities Trading and Analysis

-Elven Riley, B.A., Director
+Elven Riley, B.S., Director

 The Center for Securities Analysis and Business Analytics is designed to mimic the actual research and trading activities of a security analyst, portfolio manager, financial planner, or a corporate treasurer.
 Bloomberg Professional Workstations are installed to provide the same real-time dynamic market information flow that industry professionals employ daily.
 World business news sources on wall monitors complement the experience.
 The custom wall boards display continuously world market performance through metrics and graphs.
 Our own student-managed investment fund, a several hundred-thousand-dollar portfolio managed by students, is displayed for constant comparison.